 Ensure the Application Process Is Mobile-Friendly

-According to Glassdoor, an astonishing 90% of job seekers plan to use their phones during the job search process.
+According to a report from Appcast, an astonishing 67% of job seekers plan to use their phones during the job search process.
 In addition, organizations who invest in strong candidate experiences improve their quality of hires by 70%.
 The moral?
 Your team needs to create a seamless, mobile-friendly process if you want to secure a lot of top-notch hires quickly.

 For instance, to create a mobile-friendly application, your team can: